Kesh-web/Assignment-3-Part-1-NGINX/README.md

 ```bash
 sudo pacman -Syu ufw
 ```

+>[!CAUTION]
-> **Caution:** Do not enable `ufw` immediately after installation, as it may lock you out of your SSH session.
+> Do not enable `ufw` immediately after installation, as it may lock you out of your SSH session.
 Ensure you have allowed SSH connections before enabling the firewall.

 ```bash
 sudo ufw allow ssh